wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/configure-microsoft-cloud-app-security-cloud-discovery/includes/5-implement-app-connectors.md

-You can use Cloud App Security app connectors to enable better control and visibility of your organization’s cloud apps.
-Cloud App Security uses APIs provided by your cloud app provider to enable and manage connections to that provider’s apps.
+You can use Cloud App Security app connectors to enable better control and visibility of your organization's cloud apps.
+Cloud App Security uses APIs provided by your cloud app provider to enable and manage connections to that provider's apps.
 You can even connect to multiple instances of the same cloud app.
 For example, you might use Salesforce in two parts of your organization.
 Each instance is treated and managed separately by Cloud App Security.

 > [!IMPORTANT]
 > This multi-instance app support does not include Microsoft Azure or Office 365.